Luis Robert Player Props: White Sox vs. Tigers

-The Chicago White Sox and Luis Robert (.385 slugging percentage over his past 10 games, including one homer), take on starter Reese Olson and the Detroit Tigers at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Chicago White Sox, including Luis Robert (.205 batting average in his past 10 games), take on starting pitcher Michael Lorenzen and the Detroit Tigers at Guaranteed Rate Field, Saturday at 2:10 PM ET.

+He had a hitless showing in his last game (0-for-3) against the Tigers.

 Luis Robert Game Info & Props vs. the Tigers